pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 ## Code of Conduct & Commitment to Maintain Package

-- [ ] I agree to abide by [pyOpenSci's Code of Conduct][PyOpenSciCodeOfConduct] during the review process and in future interactions with pyOpenSci should it be accepted.
+- [ ] I agree to abide by [pyOpenSci's Code of Conduct][PyOpenSciCodeOfConduct] during the review process and in future interactions in spaces supported by pyOpenSci should it be accepted.
 - [ ] I have read and will commit to package maintenance after the review as per the [pyOpenSci Policies Guidelines][Commitment].

 ## Description